Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Proof of the reversibility of the algorithm

 Following exactly the same arguments, one can equally show that $\mathrm{d}q^{{\rm b},k'}\wedge \mathrm{d} p^{{\rm b},k'+1/4} = \mathrm{d} q^{{\rm b},k'+1} \wedge \mathrm{d} p^{{\rm b},k'+3/4}$.
 This concludes the proof of \cref{lem:flow_symplectic}.

-In all of the following, we assume that the time-step $\Delta t$ is sufficiently small so that, along the trajectory, the forward and backward flow associated with the deterministic parts~\eqref{eq:Verletconstswitched} and~\eqref{eq:Verletconstswitchedbck} satisfy a reversibility property, see e.g. Sect.~VII.1.4 of Ref.~\onlinecite{hairer-lubich-wanner-06} and Sect.~5.4.3 of Ref.~\onlinecite{lelievre_langevin_2012}, as well as Lemma~2.9 in Ref.~\onlinecite{lelievre-rousset-stoltz-19} where a precise setting is exhibited for which this is satisfied.
-More precisely, we assume that the following pointwise equality holds for the forward and backward flows $\Phi^k$ and $\Phi^{{\rm b}, k'}$ introduced in \eqref{eq:fwd_flow} and \eqref{eq:bckw_flow}.
-For all the configurations which are visited and all $k\in \{1,\ldots,K_T\}$:
+We now make more precise the reversibility property we require between the forward and backward flow, already mentioned in \cref{rem:existence_lagrange_multip}.
+In all of the following, we assume that the time-step $\Delta t$ is sufficiently small so that, along the trajectory, the forward and backward flows $\Phi^k$ and $\Phi^{{\rm b}, k'}$ introduced in \eqref{eq:fwd_flow} and \eqref{eq:bckw_flow} and associated with the deterministic parts~\eqref{eq:Verletconstswitched} and~\eqref{eq:Verletconstswitchedbck} satisfy the following property: For all the configurations which are visited and all $k\in \{1,\ldots,K_T\}$ the following pointwise equality holds:

+See e.g. Sect.~VII.1.4 of Ref.~\onlinecite{hairer-lubich-wanner-06} and Sect.~5.4.3 of Ref.~\onlinecite{lelievre_langevin_2012}, as well as Lemma~2.9 in Ref.~\onlinecite{lelievre-rousset-stoltz-19} where a precise setting for which this is satisfied is exhibited.
+Potential difficulties around this could also be dealt with using so-called reversibility checks, but we leave this for future work.